 In Gauteng, Durban and Cape Town buyers are looking for South Africa car auctions and repossessed vehicle sales to get the car they want.
 At the price they want.

 People are finding it increasingly difficult to buy new cars because of the ever increasing prices.
-So buying a decent car for under R50,000 is a decent price these days.
+So buying decent repossessed cars for under R50,000 is a low price these days.

 Vehicle auctions are organized by different auctioneers such as: